sst/guide/_chapters/display-a-note.md

 layout: post
 title: Display a Note
 date: 2017-01-28 00:00:00
-description: Tutorial on how to call an API with the React Router path parameter in your React.js app.
+description: We want to create a page in our React.js app that will display a user’s note based on the id in the URL.
+We are going to use the React Router v4 Route component’s URL parameters to get the id.
+And using this id we are going to request our note from the serverless backend API.
 code: frontend
 comments_id: 53
 ---